APPLCOLC/YUP-REV-C/README.md

 TO DO LIST
 ----------
--fix settings being loaded all the time

--fix song preloading, get rid of it
+-fix song preloading, get rid of it (2/7/22)
+--make the music loading pygame.mixer.Music.load() --if anything has to do with pausing a song and loading it back in, save the timeframe

+-RESTORE POWER UP IMAGES

+-Preload game over text

+-MORE SOUNDS
+--character shooting
+--explosions
+--game over
+--enemy death

+-fix settings being loaded all the time (2/7/23)

--preload preset font surfaces
+-preload preset font surfaces (2/7/23)
 --0-9 (dun)
---world names, as a list containing all the pieces of text leading to the image --bonus names
+--world names, as a list containing all the pieces of text leading to the image (dun) --bonus names (dun)
 --ui elements ( "LEVEL COMPLETE"  "SCORE:" "WOW!"
-"OUCH!")
---settings stuff, as to preload it (dun)
+"OUCH!") (dun) --settings stuff, as to preload it (dun)